 Housing and Community Development Act of 1974, as amended

-- Activities which benefit people with low and moderate incomes.
+- Activities that benefit people with low and moderate incomes.
 People with low and moderate incomes are defined as those individuals or families whose annual income does not exceed 80% of the area median income as determined by the U.S. Department of Housing and Urban Development.
-(Must be at least seventy percent (70%) of CDBG funds expended during the program yea.
+(Must be at least seventy percent (70%) of CDBG funds expended during the program year.

-- Activities which prevent or eliminate slum and blight areas or spot blight.
-Slums or blighted areas and spot blight of specific conditions of blight of physical decay outside of a slum area,
+- Activities that prevent or eliminate slum and blight areas or spot blight.
+Slums or blighted areas and spot blight of specific conditions of blight or physical decay outside of a slum area,

-- Activities that address an urgent community development need (typically after natural disaster)- must pose a serious and immediate threat to the health and welfare of the community.
+- Activities that address an urgent community development need (typically after a natural disaster) must pose a serious and immediate threat to the community's health and welfare.

 CDBG Eligible Activities to meet National Objectives

-- Public Services – programs that assist eligible populations with services such as job training and employment, child care, health care, drug abuse, education, fair housing, energy conservation, recreation and crime prevention (subject to cap of 15% of CDBG award).
+- Public Services – programs that assist eligible populations with services such as job training and employment, child care, health care, drug abuse, education, fair housing, energy conservation, recreation, and crime prevention (subject to a cap of 15% of CDBG award).

 - Removal of Architectural Barriers - special projects to increase accessibility for those with disabilities.